from a handpicked tutor in LIVE 1-to-1 classes

 - Two adjacent sides and three angles

-(iii) Consolidating and generalizing the notion of chance in events like tossing coins, dice, etc.
+- Consolidating and generalizing the notion of chance in events like tossing coins, dice, etc.

-Relating it to chance in life events.
+- Relating it to chance in life events.
 Visual representation of frequency outcomes of repeated throws of the same kind of coins or dice.
-Throwing a large number of identical dice/coins together and aggregating the result of the throws to get a large number of individual events.
+Throwing many identical dice/coins together and aggregating the result of the throws to get many individual events.

 - Observing the aggregating numbers over a large number of repeated events.

 Introduction to graphs

-(i) Axes (Same units), Cartesian Plane
+- Axes (Same units), cartesian plane

-(iii) Reading off from the graphs
+- Reading from the graphs

-- Reading of linear graphs
+(i) Reading of linear graphs

-- Reading of distance vs time graph
+(ii) Reading of distance vs time graph

-Developing Class 8 Maths Skills
+Developing 8th Class Maths Skills